Florida Budget 2026–2027 Taxes · Rent · Home Sales

 • Lack standard insurance coverage

 Cash buyers tend to fill that gap.
-Not because of hype, but because of lending math.
+The reason is of hype, but because of lending math.
 See how we buy houses as-is →

 Property Tax Line Items

 The budget includes a $300M placeholder for statewide property tax relief discussions.
-That's not a tax cut—it's a signal of potential action.
+For most homeowners, that figure is a tax cut, it's a signal of potential action.

 Counties still need revenue.
 If property tax adjustments happen, other costs often rise, including: